kevinreddot/forsh/README.md

 There are different ways to use **forsh** in your system, I will only highlight some of them.

-**WARNING:** modifying the sshd configuration may lock you out of your bastion host!
-Make sure, you have a way to revert things, if you break your `sshd_config`.
+**WARNING:** modifying sshd configuration may lock you out of your bastion host!
+You might break your `sshd_config`, in order to avoid such situation make sure you have a way to revert things.

 Assuming that your bastion host uses the centralizied [name resolution service](https://en.wikipedia.org/wiki/Name_Service_Switch),